broxus/ever-wallet-api/README.md

    journalctl -fu ton-wallet-api
    ```

+   > Wallet API has a two built-in Prometheus metrics exporters: API and Node.
+   > You can enable API metrics by giving the value of api_metrics_addr in config.
-   > ton-wallet-api has a built-in Prometheus metrics exporter which is configured in the `node_metrics_settings` section of the config.
+   > Node metrics exporter is configured in the `node_metrics_settings` section of the config.
-   > By default, metrics are available at `http://127.0.0.1:10000/`
+   > By default, node metrics are available at `http://127.0.0.1:10000/`
    >
    > <details><summary><b>Response example:</b></summary>
    > <p>